Builderb0y/AutoCodec/README.md

+This branch is for V5 of AutoCodec.
+For a list of things which have changed since V4, see changes.md.

 # Introduction

 AutoCodec is a high-level abstraction layer over [DataFixerUpper](https://github.com/Mojang/DataFixerUpper) (DFU).
 Specifically, the [serialization](https://github.com/Mojang/DataFixerUpper/tree/master/src/main/java/com/mojang/serialization) side of DFU.
 This library does not touch the [datafixers](https://github.com/Mojang/DataFixerUpper/tree/master/src/main/java/com/mojang/datafixers) side of DFU.
 If you've ever used [GSON](https://github.com/google/gson), you may be familiar with the concept of giving GSON an arbitrary java Type, and having GSON figure out how to serialize and deserialize that Type for you.
 AutoCodec aims to be like this.